jstutters/nicpython36/README.md

  </br>

  #
-# Running the Program on the HPC cluster (without any additional library/dependency installation):
+# Running the Program on the HPC cluster using NVIDIA GPUs(without any additional library/dependency installation):
 First user needs to be sure that "singularity" https://singularity.lbl.gov/ is available on local or remote machine.

-then:
+Then:

+...

+singularity pull docker://kbronik/ms_cnn_ucl:latest
+...